cellulove/cellulove.github.io/_posts/2020-09-02-pacinian-log.markdown

 ![pacinian log]({{ BASE_PATH }}/assets/images/pacinian-log.jpg)

-The most beuatiful receptor under the microscope, the pacinian corpusle.. it's lamellar structure made them call it onion shaped but i find this lamellar orientation very similar to sections of wood logs 😍😍
+The most beautiful receptor under the microscope, the pacinian corpusle.. it's lamellar structure made them call it onion shaped but i find this lamellar orientation very similar to sections of wood logs 😍😍
 The pacinian corpuscle is a mechanoreceptor that is found deep in the dermis and it receives sensation of vibration and to distinguish a smooth from a rough surface.